Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 You might be wondering about our earlier door example and why we chose to use a server RPC for clients to notify the server that the door's open/closed state has changed.
 Under that scenario, the owner of the door will most likely be owned by the server just like non-player characters will almost always be owned by the server.
 Under a server owned scenario, using an RPC to handle updating a `NetworkVariable` is the proper choice above permissions for most cases.
 :::

 ## Complex Value Types

 Almost all of our examples have been focused around numeric [Value Types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types).
 Value types are any `Type` that cannot be assigned a null value.
 Structures are considered non-nullable complex value types.
 From a Netcode for GameObject perspective, as long as the structure (or any nested sub-property) does not contain any properties that are considered nullable value types.

 :::warning
 `NetworkVariable` does not support any [nullable value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types).
 This includes any `INetworkSerializable` implementation that contains any properties (private, protected, internal, and public) that are of a nullable value type.
 You can use INetworkSerializable implementations that contain
 :::

-### Synchronizing Complex Types Example:
+### Synchronizing Complex Types Example

 For this example, we are extending the previous `PlayerState` class to include some complex value types to handle a weapon boosting game play mechanic.
 We will explore two complex values types:
 - *WeaponBooster:* A power-up weapon booster that can only be assigned/applied by the client.
     - This is a simple example of a "complex" value type.